 2. Simple to Upgrade and Maintain

-The advantage of self-hosted tools are that you're in full-control over upgrades, and won't get "surprised" by unwanted features and bugs.
-The downside is that you're responsible for upgrades and maintenance to your software.
+The advantage of self-hosted tools is that you’re in full control over upgrades, and won’t get “surprised” by unwanted features and bugs.
+The downside is that you’re responsible for upgrades and maintenance to your software.

 Unless you have a full-time team responsible for upgrading and maintaining development tools, ease of upgrade/maintenance is important.
 You don’t your users to wait for hours – or days – while you try to figure out how to fix a bad update or broken server.

 Your source code is at the heart of your development and should be stored in a tool that’s backed by a well-established company or project with relevant experience.

 - Project/team has a long track record of building tools (10 years)

 - Actively being developed with regular new releases

 Your source control server should be easy to install and use; you’ll likely need to set it up a few times through your evaluation – plus have the flexibility to create new source control servers to test upgrades, and new versions, and provide new instances is convenient.

 5. Licensing Costs

 Budget is always a consideration – and source control isn’t the only tool that you’ll need when self-hosting development tools.
 Since you’ll be responsible for maintaining the server and hosting the software, the licensing costs should be less than a “cloud-hosted” version.